jgoggles/snf/src/content/19-05-03-tony-wolters-interview.md

 <hr />

 Colorado Rockies catcher Tony Wolters is a bad hitter.
 However, though still not good by any stretch, this year he is a little less bad.
 An improvement of this type gets one curious what's behind such a notch-above-humdrum change.
-I had the chance to explore this curiousity and share my findings with Tony himself when we sat down together at a Mexican restaurant.
+I had the chance to explore this curiosity and share my findings with Tony himself when we sat down together at a Mexican restaurant.
 Below is the transcript of our discussion, unedited.

 Me: Hi Tony.
 Thanks for joining me here.
 I see you've already ordered.
 Enchiladas Ole.
 Good choice.
 I'm a Chile Relleno man myself.
 Crispy.